dairvin9/Crepe/README.md

-This is a flask app that is under construction.
-Flask is great, so it will probably be done soon.
+This is a "learn trivial scripting" website that it currently under construction.
+I am adding one more webpage and looking up legality things of owning this kind of website.